Compute

 Why Can't I Delete My VPCs and Subnets?

-If VPCs and subnets are being used by other resources, you need to delete these resources first based on the prompts on the console before deleting the VPCs and subnets.
-This following provides detailed deletion prompts and corresponding deletion guide.
+If VPCs and subnets are being used by other resources, you need to delete these resources first before deleting the VPCs and subnets.
+This topic provides the prompts and the actions you need to take to delete the VPCs and subnets.

 If your VPCs and subnets cannot be deleted, submit a service ticket.